Methods to collect Quantitative Data cvr

 Quantitative research involves the collection of numerical data by using close-ended or multiple-choice questions.
 The data collection method adopted by the researcher can vary; however, it is essential to choose an appropriate method for better results.

-In quantitative research, the questions asked must be objective and easy to understand on the audience’s part to collect and examine the received data.
+In tools of data collection in quantitative research, the questions asked must be objective and easy to understand on the audience’s part to collect and examine the received data.

 Quantitative data analysis includes two statistical analyses: descriptive and inferential.